-A wise, witty, alternative history of humanity, DOG'S BEST FRIEND reflects on how our relationship with dogs has changed over the centuries, and explores the universal desire for non-human companionship
+A wise, witty, alternative history of humanity exploring how our relationship with dogs has changed over the centuries - by the author of the bestselling JUST MY TYPE

 DOG'S BEST FRIEND is as fascinating, funny and wise as we've come to expect from Simon Garfield.
 More than that, it's a book that asks profound questions about what it means to be canine